Reducing the Risk of SIDS

 - Dress the child in clothing appropriate for temperature

-- Require a general physical and up-to-date immunizations in your admission procedures
+- Make sure you baby has a general physical and up-to-date immunizations

 - Consider use of a sleep sack for infants (wearable blanket) instead of loose blankets